-Artifacts from the Judean Desert such as a scroll jar, a palm fiber pen, a bronze altar and inkwell (perhaps found in Nahal Hever) will also be presented in the forthcoming volume.
-Jan Gunneweg, Ira Rabin, and Steve Pfann have been studying these artifacts and will contribute to the forthcoming volume.
+Artefacts from the Judean Desert such as the Temple scroll wrapper, a scroll jar, a palm fiber pen, a bronze altar and inkwell (perhaps found in Nahal Hever) will also be presented in the forthcoming volume.
+Jan Gunneweg, Ira Rabin, Matthew Boulanger, Naama Sukenik, and Joan Taylor have been studying these artefacts and will contribute to the forthcoming volume.
 Israeli textile expert Naama Sukenik recently studied the Temple Scroll wrapper with its linen cord and is comparing it with other textiles from Qumran.
 Michael Langlois, Strassbourg, will analyze the palaeography of the Schøyen fragments.

 1QSb Rule of Benedictions (see under 4.6)